GEPA: Reflective Prompt Evolution Can Outperform Reinforcement Learning: Evaluation

-\textbf{Observation 1: Reflective Prompt Evolution is highly sample-efficient and can outperform weight-space reinforcement learning:} Across all four benchmarks, GEPA demonstrates rapid adaptation and robust generalization in compound AI systems—outperforming GRPO (24,000 rollouts with LoRA) by up to 19\% while using up to $35\times$ fewer rollouts.

-GEPA attains optimal test set performance on HotpotQA, IFBench, HoVer, and PUPA with only 6,438, 678 (35× fewer), 6,858, and 2,157 (11× fewer) rollouts, respectively—surpassing GRPO by 19\%, 2.73\%, 13.66\%, and 5.19\% on these tasks.
-Notably, GEPA matches GRPO’s best validation scores after only 402, 330, 1179, and 306 rollouts respectively, achieving up to 78× greater sample efficiency.
-Furthermore, the combined GEPA+Merge approach outperforms GRPO by an even wider margin of 21\% at a comparable rollout budget as GEPA.
-We especially highlight the +8.16\% achieved by GEPA+Merge on IFBench with GPT-4.1 mini, even though it contains new, completely out-of-domain constraints in the test set.
+\textbf{Observation 1: Reflective Prompt Evolution is highly sample-efficient and can outperform weight-space reinforcement learning:} Across four benchmarks, GEPA adapts rapidly and generalizes robustly in compound AI systems—beating GRPO (24,000 rollouts) by up to 19\% while using up to $35\times$ fewer rollouts.
+It reaches optimal test performance with $4$–$35\times$ fewer rollouts and exceeds GRPO on 5 out of 6 tasks by 19.0\%, 2.73\%, 13.66\%, 5.19\% and 0.7\%.
+GEPA matches GRPO’s best validation after only 243, 402, 330, 1143, 1179, and 306 rollouts—up to $78\times$ greater sample efficiency.
+GEPA+Merge widens the gap, outperforming GRPO by 21\% at a comparable rollout budget to GEPA.

-It is also important to note that the majority of GEPA’s counted rollouts are allocated to the validation set, where scores are utilized solely for candidate selection and not for producing learning signals.
-If we restrict the analysis to train set rollouts—the rollouts actually used for learning—GEPA requires just 737, 79, 558, and 269 training rollouts to reach optimal performance on HotpotQA, IFBench, HoVer, and PUPA, respectively.
-To match GRPO’s best validation scores, GEPA achieves this with only 102, 32, 6, and 179 train rollouts, underscoring the high sample efficiency of learning based on reflective prompt evolution.
+The majority of GEPA’s rollout budget is spent on validation, where scores are utilized solely for candidate selection and not for producing learning signals.
+If we restrict the analysis to train set rollouts, GEPA requires only 79 to 737 rollouts to reach optimal performance.
+To match GRPO’s best validation scores, GEPA achieves this with only 102, 32, 6, and 179 train rollouts for four tasks, respectively, underscoring the high sample efficiency of learning based on reflective prompt evolution.

-Since tracking candidates' validation performance accounts for the majority of GEPA's rollout budget, sample efficiency could be further improved by evaluating on a smaller validation set or by tracking scores on dynamically selected validation subsets instead of the full set—both of which we propose as directions for future work.
+Since tracking candidates' validation performance accounts for majority of GEPA's rollout budget, sample efficiency can be further improved by evaluating on a smaller validation set or by tracking scores on dynamically selected validation subsets instead of the full set—both of which we propose as directions for future work.
+Figures~\ref{fig:hotpotqa_qwen3_8b_true}, ~\ref{fig:ifbench_qwen3_8b_true}, ~\ref{fig:hoverbench_qwen3_8b_true} and ~\ref{fig:papillon_qwen3_8b_true} show the full performance-vs-rollouts curve for all optimizers over benchmarks HotpotQA, IFBench, HoVer and PUPA, respectively.